J-1 Visa Network Security Engineer Jobs

 Does the two-year home residency requirement affect Network Security Engineers?

 It can.
 The two-year home-country physical presence requirement applies if your J-1 program was funded by your home government or the U.S. government, or if your home country lists your occupation as a skills-shortage specialty.
 Network security expertise appears on some national skills lists.
-Confirm whether the requirement applies before accepting an offer, since it directly affects your eligibility for H-1B or O-1 status afterward.
+Confirm whether the requirement applies before accepting an offer, since it directly affects your eligibility for H-1B or O-1 visa status afterward.

 What does the Training Plan cover for a J-1 Network Security Engineer placement?